zymsbgt/Pterodactyl_Egg_Titanfall_2_Northstar/README.md

 | NS_MASTERSERVER_URL       | The base URL of the master server. |
 | NS_MASTERSERVER_REGISTER  | True/false for whether the server should register with the master server.
 If false, you will probably want to set NS_INSECURE to true. |
 | NS_INSECURE               | Whether to allow unauthenticated direct connections to the server. |

+## Want something simple to setup or a server to run this on?
+I run GeyserHost, where I set up game servers like Minecraft and Northstar for gamers to run.
+If you'd like to leave setting up the server to me or wanna support my work, do join the [GeyserHost discord!](https://discord.gg/gwtQqFjDYp)

+### Credits
+I made this repo because I wanted to be able to host Titalfall 2 servers on Pterodactyl Panel.
+Found a repo (https://github.com/joeyjoey1234/Pterodactyl_Egg_Titanfall_2_Northstar) but it didn't work as it was too outdated, so I thought I might as well spend some time fixing it.
+Big thanks to Gecko#7945 and BulletMemes#0072 on the Northstar discord server for helping me with debugging!